SumoLogic/sumologic-documentation/docs/integrations/web-servers/nginx-plus-ingress.md

 ## Collecting Logs and Metrics for Nginx Plus Ingress

 This section provides instructions for configuring log and metric collection for the Sumo Logic App for Nginx Plus Ingress.

-### Collection Process Overview

-Configuring log and metric collection for the Nginx Plus Ingress App includes the following tasks:
+This includes the following tasks:

 In a Kubernetes environment, we use our Sumo Logic Kubernetes collection.
 You can learn more about this[ here](/docs/observability/kubernetes-solution/collection-setup).

-1. **Step 1: Enable Logging in Nginx Plus Ingress**: \
-Logging is enabled by default to standard output “**stdout**” and standard error “**stderr**”. \
+1. **Enable Logging in Nginx Plus Ingress**: Logging is enabled by default to standard output “**stdout**” and standard error “**stderr**”.
 If you need additional logging -  all nginx logs must be redirected to **stdout** and **stderr**.
-2. **Step 2: Enable Metrics in Nginx Plus Ingress**: \
-Before you configure Sumo Logic to ingest metrics, you must enable the Prometheus metrics in the Nginx Ingress controller and annotate the Nginx pods, so Prometheus can find the Nginx metrics.
+2. **Enable Metrics in Nginx Plus Ingress**: Before you configure Sumo Logic to ingest metrics, you must enable the Prometheus metrics in the Nginx Ingress controller and annotate the Nginx pods, so Prometheus can find the Nginx metrics.
     * For instructions on Nginx, refer to the following documentation[ https://docs.nginx.com/nginx-ingress-controller/logging-and-monitoring/prometheus/](https://docs.nginx.com/nginx-ingress-controller/logging-and-monitoring/prometheus/)
-3. **Step 3: Deployment of version 1.3**
-Ensure you have deployed version 1.3 or higher of the Sumologic-Kubernetes-Collection, to send the logs and metrics to Sumologic.
+3. **Deployment of version 1.3**: Ensure you have deployed version 1.3 or higher of the Sumologic-Kubernetes-Collection, to send the logs and metrics to Sumologic.
 For more information on deploying Sumologic-Kubernetes-Collection,[ visit](/docs/integrations/containers-orchestration/Kubernetes#Collect_Logs_and_Metrics_for_the_Kubernetes_App) here.
 Once deployed, logs will automatically be picked up and sent by default.
 Prometheus will scrape the Nginx pods, based on the annotations set in Step 2, for the metrics.
 Logs and Metrics will automatically be sent to the respective fluentD stateful sets which consistently tag your logs and metrics, then forward them to your Sumo Logic org.

 ### Create Field Extraction Rules
-3

 Field Extraction Rules (FERs) tell Sumo Logic which fields to parse out automatically.
 For instructions, see[ Create a Field Extraction Rule](/docs/manage/field-extractions/create-field-extraction-rule.md).